RomanLut/hx-esp32-cam-fpv/README.md

 The benefits over other open-source systems (OpenHD/Ruby/OpenIPC) are:
 - minimal air unit price
 - tiny air unit size (esp32s3sense)
-- low latency (actually a winner for the moment!)
 - low power consumption (less then 300mA at 5V)
 - **ground station hardware used for other fpv systems can be reused for hx-esp32cam-fpv project, just with different SD card inserted**